|CARVED IN STONE.us

 been recently restored

-When we observe that modern white men have frequented ancient Southern sites, we
+When we observe that modern white men have frequented ancient Southern sites, we see

-was obvious that reckless excavation had taken place with no concern for protecting the
+obvious that reckless excavation had taken place with no concern for protecting the

 historical significance of the site.